electricimp/Usb/README.md

 **To use this library add the following statement to the top of your device code:**

 ```
-#require "USB.device.lib.nut:0.1.0"
+#require "USB.device.lib.nut:0.2.0"
 ```

 ## USB.Host

-The USB.Host class has methods to subsicribe to events and register drivers (see [USB.DriverBase](#USBDriver) for more details on USB drivers).
+The USB.Host class has methods to encapsulate the `hardware.usb` api and register drivers (see [USB.DriverBase](#USBDriver) for more details on USB drivers).

 ### Class Usage